-DBeaver has 48.5k GitHub stars and three editions with wildly different price tags.
+DBeaver has 50k+ GitHub stars, a free Community edition, and three paid tiers with wildly different price tags.
 The Community version costs nothing.
-Enterprise runs $250 per user per year.
-Somewhere in between sits Pro.
+The paid lineup runs from Lite ($113/user/year) up to Ultimate ($510/user/year).

 Which one do you actually need?
 That depends on your databases, your team, and whether you can live with the trade-offs.
 This guide breaks down each edition, the real costs, how to get running, and when you might want something else entirely.